-Sales are where you sell.
-You found someone who has a problem, they have raised their hand and identified that they are looking for help.
-Now they need to be convinced that you are the person to help them.
-This is how to sell your services online.
+Sales are where you sell services.
+You found a customer who has a problem or pain points, they have raised their hand and identified that they are looking for help.
+Now they need to be convinced that you are the business service person to help them.
+This is how selling services online is.

 This stage is where you want to do two things; educate your lead and build trust.